sirius911/sirius911/README.md

 # 💫 About Me:
-I'm currently learning at 42 School Paris.<br>I'm looking to collaborate on AI in Medical Research
+I'm currently a student at 42 School in Paris.<br>I am looking for a collaboration or an internship in AI research in the medical field.

 ## 🌐 Socials: